hkawash/feature-matching-example/README.md

 1. Press 'r' to register a query image with a target (textured planer) object.
 Then object detection will start.
 1. Press 'q' to quit the detection.

+Tips: Use high-contrast (e.g., black and white) textured plane object.

+## Bug

+Error check is not enough and the program may be terminated at `perspectiveTransform` in some cases.